verils/leetcode/README.md

 # leetcode
 A LeetCode practicing repo.
-Well, it is all because a bat...
+Well, it started with a bat...

 ### Why Python?
 Hmmmm, nobody would complain his hair is too much.